BDC Hamburger Icon

 • How is your business organized?

-• According to the IRS guidelines, what type of tax year should you follow?
+• According to IRS guidelines, what type of tax year should you follow?

 • Does your business have well-defined seasons of high and low sales?

-• What is your company’s best quarter for revenue generation?
+• What is your company’s strongest revenue-generating quarter?

 • What fiscal year do other businesses in your industry follow?